SLSA Level 3 Provenance Attestations

 - TARGET_ARTIFACT: Path to the artifact or build output.

-- PROVENANCE_FILE: Path to generate the provenance file.
+- BUNDLE_FILE: Path to generate the bundle file.
+This contains everything needed to verify the artifact.

 - Output: